 The largest Buddhist temple in the center of Mahayana sect is the Sewu Temple.
 Around the central temple, there are four rings comprising four smaller temples dedicated to different gods.
 The Sewu Temple is the second Buddhist temple in Java, about a mile from the Hindu Prambanan Temple.
 A close look shows that ancient Hindus and Buddhists lived in peace.
 The large entrance to the main temple to the east contains an inscription that has existed since the year 792.
 The Sewu Temple was one of the most important active religious temples in Java that started in the eighth century.

 Temple of Pura Luhur Uluwatu

-This temple is on the cliff above the sea.
+This temple is on a cliff above the sea.
 Uluwatu is one of the growing areas for tourism that attracts young travelers to beautiful beaches and the nightlife over the rocky mountains.
 Those looking for a party can stay in Pura Luhur Uluwatu.
-One of the four main temples is Pura Luhur Uluwatu, which protects the island.
+One of the four main temples in Indonesia is Pura Luhur Uluwatu, which protects the island.
 It is a small temple, but dramatically built.
 The temple is 70 meters (230 feet) above the South Seas.
 Also, the sunset is beautiful in this area.

 Temple of Pura Ulun Danu Beratan

 The cool and foggy weather calms travelers up the central mountains of Bali.
 Here you will find Lake Bratan among the peaks.
 The Ulun Danu Beratan Temple has served the Hindu inhabitants of the area by the beach for the past 1633 years.
 This temple was built to honor Danu, goddess of lakes, rivers and waters.
 The Goddess and Lake Beratan deliver agricultural products through irrigation canals.